ferrislucas/promptr/README.md

 - `-i, --interactive`: Optional boolean flag that enables interactive mode where the user can provide input interactively.
 If this flag is not set, the tool runs in non-interactive mode.
 - `-p, --prompt <prompt>`: Optional string flag that specifies the prompt to use in non-interactive mode.
 If this flag is not set then a blank prompt is used.
 A path or a url can also be specified - in this case the content at the specified path or url is used as the prompt.
 The prompt is combined with the tempate to form the payload sent to the model.
 - `-t, --template <templateName | templatePath | templateUrl>`: Optional string flag that specifies a built in template name, the absolute path to a template file, or a url for a template file that will be used to generate the output.
 The default is the  built in `refactor` template.
 The available built in templates are: `empty`, `refactor`, `swe`, and `test-first`.
 The prompt is interpolated with the template to form the payload sent to the model.
 - `-x` Optional boolean flag.
-Promptr attempts to parse the model's response and apply the resulting operations to the current directory tree whe using the "refactor" template.
-You only need to pass the `-x` flag if you've created your own template, and you want Promptr to parse the output of your template in the same way that the built in "refactor" template is parsed.
+Promptr parses the model's response and applies the resulting operations to your file system when using the default template.
+You only need to pass the `-x` flag if you've created your own template, and you want Promptr to parse and apply the output in the same way that the built in "refactor" template output is parsed and applied to your file system.
 - `-o, --output-path <outputPath>`: Optional string flag that specifies the path to the output file.
 If this flag is not set, the output will be printed to stdout.
 - `-v, --verbose`: Optional boolean flag that enables verbose output, providing more detailed information during execution.
 - `-dac, --disable-auto-context`: Prevents files referenced in the prompt from being automatically included in the context sent to the model.